 Knight of Pentacles

-The Knight of Pentacles represents hard work that will pay off in the future via wealth or something of value.
+The Knight of Pentacles represents hard work destined to pay off in the future via wealth or something of value.

 This ‘something of value’ does not have to be money, but anything that is important to you.
 It can be career, a relationship or family.
-The important distinction being that the thing of value should be like a seed you place into the ground; it can grow over time.
+The significant distinction being that the thing of value should be like a seed you place into the ground; it grows over time.

-He stays still because he is guarding a ploughed field.
-He is not one to charge off but will stay and protect the home and aiding its growth.
+He stays still because he is guarding a plowed field.
+He is not one to charge off, but will stay and protect the home and aiding its growth.
 He is not about a fight now, but steady, hard work that will pay off in the long term.

-The knight in this case is not someone you would normally associate with a knight; he looks like a boy or very young man, and totally unlike many depictions of the Knight of Pentacles seen in other decks.
-There are two reasons for this;
+This Knight is not a traditional warrior.
+He looks like a boy or young man, completely unlike depictions in other decks..
+There are two reasons for this:

-• The ancient personification of hard work and toil was actually a child, given that children in rural settings were often expected to work hard, and this was often a primary reason they were brought into the world!
+Second, the ancient personification of hard work and toil was a child.
+Children in rural settings were expected to work hard; this was a primary reason they were brought into the world.

 Ponos

-Ponos was a personification God (or more correctly a daemon or spirit), and he represented the hard (and often painful) work needed to achieve a task.
+Ponos was a personification god (a daemon or spirit), representing the hard, painful work required to achieve a task.

-He presided over physical labor and was often associated with the back-breaking work carried out by the majority of subsistence farmers in the ancient world.
+Similar to Selene (who is the Moon in the Major Arcana), Ponos does not rule over toil; he is toil.
+He presided over physical labor, associating heavily with the back-breaking work carried out by subsistence farmers in the ancient world.

-As noted in the previous section, he is often depicted as a winged young man or boy.
-The young were often expected to do more than their fair share of the effort in working the land.
-Ponos was also often depicted as a young boy as hard work and adversity was often understood to be the path a youth had to take before he could be considered a dependable man.
+He is depicted as a winged young man or boy.
+The young were expected to bear a massive share of the effort in working the land.
+Hard work and adversity constituted the mandatory path a youth had to take before becoming a dependable man.

-Although times have changed and hard work for the young is today associated with education, learning skills and a profession, one facet of Ponos has unfortunately not changed; he wears an ancient Greek Corinthian helmet associated with fighting.
-Then as now, the casualties of the frontline were nearly always young men.
+Times have changed, and hard work for the young now means education, learning skills, and entering a profession.
+One facet of Ponos has unfortunately not changed; he wears an ancient Greek Corinthian helmet associated with fighting.
+Then as now, the casualties of the frontline are nearly always young men.

 Description and Symbology

 The card shows a young man on a horse.
-He wears a Corinthian helmet suggestive of a dependable and strong allegiance to a cause.
-This could be a readiness to fight, but more likely it is symbolic of persistence and belief in career, a project, or a relationship.
+He wears a Corinthian helmet, suggesting a dependable and strong allegiance to a cause.
+This represents persistence and belief in a career, a project, or a relationship, rather than a readiness to fight.

-The man is also winged, suggesting his divine status; he is Ponos, the personification of hard work.
+The man is winged, suggesting his divine status; he is Ponos, the personification of hard work.

-Both Ponos and horse are still, looking over a ploughed field that represents their previous hard work.
-They are awaiting the spoils of this work.
-Ponos has a gold pentacle in his hand and looks at it intently, suggesting that the fruits of this hard work will be something of value.
+Both Ponos and the horse stand still, looking over a plowed field representing their previous hard work.
+They await the spoils of this labor.
+Ponos holds a gold pentacle in his hand, looking at it intently.
+This confirms the fruits of this hard work hold immense value.

 row icon image